Sexual abuse in the American film industry: Allegations in 2015 and 2016

 In 2015, Linda Lewis, daughter-in-law of Loretta Young, stated publicly that Young had confided to her shortly before her death that the birth of her daughter Judy Lewis, widely assumed to have been the result of an consensual relationship with Clark Gable during filming of Call of the Wild (1935), was the result of Young being date raped at the hands of Gable.

-In 2016, actress Tippi Hedren claimed in her autobiography that she had been sexually harassed by film director Alfred Hitchcock during the filming of The Birds in 1963, and that he had forbidden other male actors to approach her.
+In 2016, actress Tippi Hedren claimed in her autobiography that she had been sexually harassed by film director Alfred Hitchcock during the filming of The Birds (1963) and that he had forbidden other male actors to approach her.

 At the end of 2016, it was reported that Marlon Brando had sexually abused actress Maria Schneider in 1972 during a scene in the film Last Tango in Paris (1972).
 According to the reports, neither Brando nor director Bernardo Bertolucci warned the actress that she would be filming a rape scene with Brando that day, leading in turn to reports that Bertolucci had "confessed" to Schneider being raped on set, prompting Bertolucci to release a statement clarifying that a simulation and not actual intercourse had taken place.